Spark-Liang/NoteBook/LOMA/280/ch12 - Health Insurance Prodiucts.md

   - detail of the above covered expense (**allowable expense**):

     - hosptial charge for room  and board.
-    - miscellaneous inoatient hospital charges, such as X-rays
+    - miscellaneous inpatient hospital charges, such as X-rays
     - surgical supplies and service
     - anesthesia and oxygen
     - physical, occupational and speech therapy